 Nine months after that Rhodes holiday – we were back on holiday together – just the two of us.
 Our honeymoon - yes, we were married!
 We were married on 23rd June 2006!

-We are always laughing – we have never run out of things to talk about, share, chuckle about - I remember Andy bringing me a drink in a bar in Rhodes and handing over a G&T and saying, “That’s a double, so sip it!”
+We are always laughing – we have never run out of things to talk about, share, chuckle about.
+I remember Andy bringing me a drink in a bar in Rhodes and handing over a G&T and saying, “That’s a double, so sip it!”
 Andy still says that to me now!
-In fact, he’s said it to me today when we were out for lunch!
+In fact, he said it to me today when we were out for lunch!

-I’m happily married, I love that Andy is my best friend, partner, that we share everything.
+I’m happily married.
+I love that Andy is my best friend, partner, that we share everything.
 I love that he cares so much for me (and me him).
 We enjoy life.
-We’ve shared and supported each other through rough times but we come out smiling and together and stronger for what we’ve experienced (good and bad)… and yes…now I am content!
+We’ve shared and supported each other through rough times, but we came out smiling and together are stronger for what we’ve experienced (good and bad)… and yes … now I am content!

 A Decision That Changed My Life

-Making the decision to go on that Solo’s trip, totally changed my life – the strong independent career girl has softened quite a bit since then.
-I learned not to be so intense about work, but to have a full and varied life!
-I had to adjust to having someone live with me and to stop trying to do everything myself!
+Making the decision to go on that Solos trip totally changed my life – the strong independent career girl has softened quite a bit since then.
+I learned not to be so intense about work but to have a full and varied life!
+I had to adjust to having someone live with me and stop trying to do everything myself!